dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 brick road with three unworthy companions and a chorus full of little people.

-Studying karma is a study of causality -- I think! but I am no expert here.
+Studying karma is a study of causality -- I think! though I've never studied it in an official capacity.
 It seems that you must understand yourself and others and each person's current place in the world.
 There's always a myriad of details that follow each action.
 It may seem that there is no other way, but there is always another way.
 There is always a better way.
 If it seems that one situation requires a course of action that is too difficult, then we are not yet skilled enough.
 We need to observe more and reflect more before we act.

 <a name="devine-connection"/>

 ## [&#x2182; Devine Connection](#devine-connection)

 We each have a connection to the divine.
 This is a concept from gnosticism.
 Whether this connection is viewed as ordinary or supernatural, I believe it is there and that some are more in tune than others.
 It's something we can exercise through reflection and medititation.

 It is a divine spark that can be ignited by others.
 It is an eternal flame that can be that can be suppressed by others, perhaps completely